ch3p4ll3/project-silox/docs/index.md

 * manage, again through PLC, a shutter for loading/emptying silos;
 * send data to cloud, through a gateway, handling situations of absence or loss of internet connectivity, and showing data trends in graphical form with a web page.

+## What we did
+We have developed a solution that consists of three main modules:
+* REST API: it is a Django application that allows you to manage the database and run the simulators.
+* Simulator: it is a python script that simulates the data sent by the sensors.
+* Ingester: it is a python script that subscribes to the MQTT broker and saves the data in the influxdb database.

+All the modules work autonomously and communicate with each other through the MQTT protocol.
+In this way, it is possible to simulate the data and send them to the database without having to use the PLC.

 ## How to start the project
 To start the project you need to have docker and docker-compose installed on your machine.
 Then you need to run `docker-compose --env-file .env up --build`